-LayerTimeInfo using @internationalized/date for date and date‑time ranges.npm install universal-layer-manager
+LayerTimeInfo using @internationalized/date for date ranges.LayerManagerAdapter to connect any mapping library.npm install @ulm/core

 interface LayerData {